js-code-crafter/codeweaver/README.md

 - **Express**: A lightweight web framework for building server-side applications in Node.js.
 - **TypeScript**: Adds strong typing for enhanced development experience and reduced runtime errors.
 - **Modular Router Structure**: Automates importing and mounting routers, ensuring a clean separation of endpoints and logic for easier scalability.
+- **Dependency resolver**: A simple dependency resolver that uses a lightweight container to manage and inject dependencies at runtime.
 - **Swagger Integration**: Automatically generates interactive API documentation, facilitating easier understanding of available endpoints for developers and consumers.
 - **Async Handlers**: Utilizes async/await syntax for cleaner, more maintainable asynchronous code without callback nesting.
 - **Zod**: Implements schema validation for input data.
-- **utils-decorators**: A collection of middleware utilities (throttling, caching, and error handling) designed to strengthen application resilience.
+- **Utils-decorators**: A collection of middleware utilities utils-decorators (throttling, caching, and error handling) designed to strengthen application resilience.
+- **Logger**: A Winston-based logger (with LogForm) that provides scalable, leveled logging, structured JSON output, and pluggable transports (console and file)

+Here's a revised Installation section that explicitly supports pnpm in addition to npm.
+I kept the formatting and steps intact, adding clear pnpm equivalents.

 ## Installation